 When a specific reason or circumstances warrants that a particular Horse be selected for sampling.
-Horses are to be selected for target testing by the VC/VD and/or Testing Veterinarian in cooperation with the GJ.
-The reason for sampling the Horse must be listed in the online Veterinary Report or Testing Veterinarians Report.
+Horses are to be selected for target testing by the Veterinary Department, VC/VD and/or Testing Veterinarian/Examining Veterinarians in cooperation with the GJ or Measuring Veterinarian(s).
+The reason for sampling the Horse must be listed in the online Veterinary Report, Testing Veterinarians Report, Examining Veterinarians Report or Measuring Veterinarians Report.
 Targeted sampling must take place in the event of a rider fatality.